-Rolin Moe is an Assistant Professor and the Director of the Institute for Academic Innovation at Seattle Pacific University.
-Rolin’s 15+ years of working with formal, informal and non-formal learning institutions have focused on empowering all members of the community to engage teaching and learning.
-In formal education settings, Rolin works across the environment to conceptualize, design, implement and assess learning environments and models.
+Dr. Rolin Moe is an Assistant Professor and the Director of the Institute for Academic Innovation at Seattle Pacific University.
+Rolin has over 15 years of experience leading education initiatives and working alongside professionals within formal, informal and non-formal learning institutions, with the overall goal to empower all members of the community to engage emergent teaching and learning.
+In formal education settings, Rolin works across the environment to conceptualize, design, implement, assess and operationalize learning environments and models.
+His research tackles both practical and cultural aspects of educational technology, and his writing spans academic and mass media publications.
 Outside of formal education, Rolin celebrates the ‘gap’ between artifact design and learning assessment, at organizations such as the Museum of Modern Art, LinkedIn, and the nonpartisan Annenberg Learning Center at the Ronald Reagan Presidential Library and Museum.

 I have been an educator for more than 15 years, working with all ages in a multitude of formal, non-formal and informal learning spaces and face-to-face, blended and online learning environments.
 I take a social constructivist, ‘less us, more them’ approach to facilitating knowledge gaps and novice-to-expert growth.
 My domains of discipline knowledge include rhetoric & composition, film studies, social science research, and various topics surrounding education theory & practice.